Drop a bomb on Times Square. It's over. The Cafe Edison is being evicted -- denied a lease renewal and thus forced out by the Edison Hotel after 34

 So how can it be evicted?

 It seems like the Edison Hotel is cleaning house.
-In 2010, they got rid of the original Rum House bar, after 37 years in business.
-Last year, they evicted Sofia's Italian restaurant after 35 years.
+In 2010, the original Rum House bar closed after 37 years in business.
+Last year, out went Sofia's Italian restaurant after 35 years.